onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 We introduce an admissible encoding class `E_PC` with the following properties:

-1. Each encoding `E` in `E_PC` maps raw experimental data (for example, spikes, voltages, imaging signals) plus task metadata to states `m` in `M`.
+1. Each encoding `E` in `E_PC` maps raw experimental data (for example spikes, voltages, imaging signals) plus task metadata to states `m` in `M`.

-2. The map is **fixed before** any evaluation of predictive coding tension and does not adapt per dataset to minimize tension.
+2. The map is fixed before any evaluation of predictive coding tension and does not adapt per dataset to minimize tension.
 Formally:

    ```txt
    For all E in E_PC and for all datasets D,
    m = E(D) is determined without access to Tension_PC(m).
    ```

-3. Each encoding `E` in `E_PC` uses a **finite library of features and scales**:
+3. Each encoding `E` in `E_PC` uses a finite library of features and scales:

-   * a finite set `L_reg` of region definitions (for example, cortical areas or laminar compartments),
+   * a finite set `L_reg` of region definitions (for example cortical areas or laminar compartments),
    * a finite set `L_time` of time window templates,
    * a finite set `L_feature` of summary statistics (for example averages, variances, cross-correlations).

+4. For practical use, there is a **finite encoding registry**:

+   * For any specific experimental program, the investigator pre-registers a finite set of concrete encodings `Registry_PC = {E_1, E_2, ..., E_K} ⊂ E_PC`.
+   * For each analysis, one `E_k` is selected from this registry and its identity is logged.
+   * New encodings added after seeing data define a **new versioned registry**, not a silent update of the old one.

-4. All observables defined below depend only on the outputs of `E` and these finite libraries.
+5. All observables and mismatch measures defined below depend only on:

+   * the outputs of `E`,
+   * the finite libraries that are declared for Q089,
+   * and the fixed parameters of this entry.

 This prevents free adjustment of the encoding to match desired tension values.

 We do not specify how elements of `E_PC` are implemented.
 We only assume that at least some elements are empirically realizable with current or future experimental techniques.

 ### 3.2 Effective fields and observables

 Given a state `m` in `M`, we define the following observables.
+All observables are interpreted with the **hybrid semantics** from the header metadata: discrete neural events and micro signals are summarized into continuous effective fields.

 1. Hierarchical representation field